helpful info for families

-We do carefully track duties done, and our roster manager Allison McMenamin will follow up with families whom are falling behind.
+We do carefully track duties done, and our roster manager Johanna Grieve will follow up with families whom are falling behind.

 Keilor expects all families to meet their duty requirements.
 However we do understand that some families have some circumstances which makes meeting these requirements in the regular manner difficult.
-If that is you, please contact Allison McMenamin, email@example.com, at the earlist opportunity to discuss what alternative arrangements you could make.
+If that is you, please contact Johanna ,(0404 803 780, email@example.com), at the earliest opportunity to discuss what alternative arrangements you could make.
 For example, some families find it easier to help out with set up or packup rather than helping out during the program.

-And if you have first aid qualifications or equivalent, please let Allison know - we are always looking for first aid officials.
+And if you have first aid qualifications or equivalent, please let Johanna know - we are always looking for first aid officials.